 Bringing back one of our renderings from the schematic design phase, it is always fun to compare the design to the actual outcome and it’s great to see such similarity.
 As architects leading the design-build process, there are endless opportunities during construction to inform how a detail is executed, ensuring that the finished product is exactly what we’re all expecting.

-Above is a site sketch working out a stair tread detail, next to the actual result.
+Below is a site sketch working out a stair tread detail, next to the actual result.
 No weld marks on this handrail either!

 The owners have recently moved in and are just beginning to reorganize their belongings so we’re looking forward to seeing a lot more furnishings, photos, coats and shoes, and everything that makes a house a home in the next few weeks.
 We’re always lucky to have such great clients to work with, enabling such a beautiful end result.
 Watch for “finished” photos of this home in the months ahead, and for our next project to come to the CTA blog!